-The purpose of this post is to help developers/sysadmins to run their programmed tasks very easily using docker.
-These are some examples that could be useful:
+The purpose of this post is to help developers/sysadmins to run their programmed jobs very easily using docker.
+These are some examples that could be useful to have a

 - Backup databases creating dumps weekly, every x days or even every x hours.

 - Retrieving data from a 3rd party making API calls periodically.

 In this tutorial, we’ll learn how to run tasks periodically in a Docker Cron Alpine Linux container.
 A Linux/Mac OS/Windows machine with Docker installed is required to follow this tutorial.